+Content Page

 Introduction 4

 What you will learn in this Course 4

 Course Aims 4-5

 Course Objectives 5-6

 Working through this Course 6

 Course Materials 6

 Study Units 6-7

 Set Textbooks 7-8

 Assignment File 8

 Presentation Schedule 8

 Assessment 8

 Tutor-Marked Assignments 8

 Final Examination and Grading 9

 Course Marking Scheme 9

 Course Overview 10

 How to get the Best from this Course 11-12

 Tutors and Tutorials 12

-Summary 13
+Summary of Units 13

-This course is CRS724-New Testament Theology.
-It is a two hour credit course offered in the first year, second semester to the students of the Post-Graduated Diploma in Theology.
+This course is CRS 824-New Testament Theology.
+It is a three credit course offered in the MA Programme in Christian Theology.
 This course has fifteen study units.
 You are not required to take other courses before you study for this course.
 The course has been developed with appropriate local examples suitable for the Nigerian audience.

-The course guide is for distance learners enrolled in the Post Graduated Diploma in theology of the National Open University of Nigeria.
+The course guide is for distance learners enrolled in the MA Programme in theology of the National Open University of Nigeria.
 This guide is one of the several resources tools available to you to help you successfully complete this course and ultimately your programme.

-This study guide provide you with very useful information about the entire course, such as the aims and objectives, course material and structure, available services to support your learning, information on assignment and examination, you will also be guided on how to plan your time for study; the amount of time you should spend on each study unit and your tutor-marked assignments.
+This study guide provides you with very useful information about the entire course, such as the aims and objectives, course material and structure, available services to support your learning, information on assignment and examination, you will also be guided on how to plan your time for study; the amount of time you should spend on each study unit and your tutor-marked assignments.